LlamaEdge/LlamaEdge/api-server/README.md

-# Ceate an OpenAI compatible API server for your LLM
+# Create an OpenAI compatible API server for your LLM

 An OpenAI-compatible web API allows the model to work with a large ecosystem of LLM tools and agent frameworks such as flows.network, LangChain and LlamaIndex.